Thinkmill/manypkg/README.md

 ### Root has devDependencies

+The root package should not have any `devDependencies`, instead all dependencies should be in `dependencies`

+### Why it's a rule

-In the root `package.json` of a monorepo, whether a dependency is in `devDependencies` or `dependencies` does not make a difference.
-To avoid confusion as to where a root dependency should go, all dependencies should go in `dependencies`.
+The root `package.json` of a monorepo is not published so whether a dependency is in `devDependencies` or `dependencies` does not make a difference and having one place to put dependencies in the root means that people do not have to arbitrarily decide where a dependency should go every time they install one.

 #### How it's fixed